Knife Maker's Mark for Jay Fisher Knives

 Knives are about People

 The best thing about knife making as an art and trade is to hear the stories of what the knives have done, if they've rescued someone from a pinch, saved a soldier's life, or inspired an artistic thought that makes the piece personal, even interactive to those who view, hold, and use my knives, swords, and artwork.
-Making knives is probably the world's oldest honorable profession, and I'm proud to be a part of it.
+Making knives is certainly the world's oldest honorable profession, and I'm proud to be a part of it.

 Top of Page